Basic Legal Guidelines for Setting Classroom Policies

 2. Disability

-The Americans with Disabilities Act requires that the University provide reasonable accommodations to those students who identify themselves as disabled and request such accommodation.
-As students are not required to disclose a disability, faculty members should not ask a student about whether he/she is disabled.
-However, if a student identifies him or herself as disabled and requests a reasonable accommodation from a faculty member, the faculty member should refer the student to the Disability Services Office, which will register the student and provide necessary assistance or information on accommodations specific to his/her disability.
-(See University Policy 501).
-Classroom policies should be flexible enough to accommodate disabilities.
+The Americans with Disabilities Act (ADA) requires that the University provide reasonable accommodations to those students who identify themselves as disabled and request such accommodation.
+Because students are not required to disclose a disability, faculty members should not ask a student about whether they are disabled or treat a student differently based on a perceived disability.
+However, if a student self-identifies as having a disability and requests a reasonable accommodation from a faculty member, the faculty member should refer the student to the Office of Disability Services, which will register the student and provide necessary assistance or information on accommodations specific to their disability.
+(See University Policy 501.5, Nondiscrimination on the Basis of Disability).
+Classroom policies should be flexible enough to accommodate students with disabilities.

 Policies likely to involve ADA protections: